 I’m still in the evaluation phase when it comes to my kids.
 I love this TED talk from Brene Brown about that research shows that people who let themselves be vulnerable live more rich lives.
 I want that for myself and my children.
 I just have to figure out how.

 Dana is a Civil Engineer and a mother of three.
-Dana tweets about work and life at @civil3diva and blogs about civil engineering software at BIM on the Rocks.
+Dana tweets about work and life at @civil3diva and blogs about civil engineering software.